-0 = TIM counter active

-NOTE: Do not set the TSTOP bit before entering wait mode if the TIM is required to exit wait mode.
+- 0 = TIM counter active - NOTE: Do not set the TSTOP bit before entering wait mode if the TIM is required to exit wait mode.
+Also when the TSTOP bit is set and the timer is configured for input capture operation, input captures are inhibited until the TSTOP bit is cleared.